CAFDataProcessing/data-processing-service-utils/data-processing-databases-container/README.md

 ## Summary

 A Docker container encapsulating the required databases for a Data Processing environment.
-Open source handlers are also packaged so that they are automatically registered in the workflow database for use as types.
 The included databases are;

 * Workflow database
 * Boilerplate database

-The included handlers that will be registered in the database are;

-* Binary Hash Worker
-* Boilerplate Worker
-* Document Worker
-* Field Mapping
-* Generic Queue Output
-* Markup Worker
-* Stop

-This container has been built to operate as a service (by default) but can also be used as a 'utility' container to install the individual databases, or register the packaged handlers, on an external postgres server instance.
+This container has been built to operate as a service (by default) but can also be used as a 'utility' container to install the individual databases on an external postgres server instance.

 ## Environment Variables